-After Trump Won, Climate Activists Turned to the States.
-So Did the Oil Industry.
+The Oil Industry Is Quietly Winning Local Climate Fights

 “Diversity is paramount,” said Tara Anderson, a former director of mobilization for API, two years ago, at a presentation on API’s strategy at the Public Affairs Council.
 She emphasized the importance of forming alliances with minority and citizens groups, according to her PowerPoint presentation.
 “Just because you disagree on one issue, doesn’t mean you will disagree on all—accept that,” the presentation said.

-API sees those coalitions are core to its social license strategy.
+API sees those coalitions as core to its social-license strategy.
 It has backed up its push with digital advertising and local engagement.
 In 2018, Anderson said that API could micro-target 43 million people in every congressional district.
-API has spent more than $1.9 million on Facebook ads over the last two years, with the vast majority of that centered on “Energy Citizens,” a sophisticated campaign to convert people into highly activated opponents of energy regulation.
-Since October, the campaign’s targeted Facebook ads have encouraged New Mexicans to support a state highway bill, exhorted Pennsylvanians to reject an infrastructure bill, and endorsed President Trump’s trade deal with Mexico and Canada.
+API has spent more than $1.9 million on Facebook ads over the past two years, with the large majority of that centered on “Energy Citizens,” a sophisticated campaign to convert people into highly activated opponents of energy regulation.
+Since October, the campaign’s targeted Facebook ads have encouraged New Mexicans to support a state-highway bill, exhorted Pennsylvanians to reject an infrastructure bill, and endorsed President Trump’s trade deal with Mexico and Canada.

 Energy Citizens had 1.6 million members in 2018, according to Anderson’s presentation.
-In a statement, Aronhalt, the API spokeswoman, described Energy Citizens as a “growing grassroots movement of millions of Americans across the country.”
+In a statement, Aronhalt, the API spokesperson, described Energy Citizens as a “growing grassroots movement of millions of Americans across the country.”

 Read: Railroads are a major but little-known supporter of climate denial